chriskatsipis/tracker/readme.md

 ### As a User

-1. Navigate to the application URL.
+1. Navigate to the application URL and log in.
-2. In the sidebar, use the **"Sign Up"** tab to request an account.
-You will also need to verify your email address.
-3. Once the administrator approves your account, you can log in using the **"Login"** tab.
-4. You now have full access to manage your own data:
+2.  **Manage Recipes:**
+    * Navigate to the new **"Recipes"** page from the sidebar.
+    * Use the form to add new recipes, including their per-serving nutrition.
+You can choose to keep them private or make them public.
+    * Browse "My Recipes" and "Public Recipes" in the tabs.
+3.  **Track Daily Intake:**
+    * On the **"Daily Log"** page, use the **"Log from Recipe"** section to quickly add a meal from your saved recipes.
+    * Alternatively, use the interactive table under "Manage Your Meals" to add, edit, or delete individual meal entries.
+4.  **Set Goals:**
-    * **Set Default Goals:** Change your macro targets in the sidebar and click "Save Default Goals".
+    * Change your macro targets in the sidebar and click "Save Default Goals".
-    * **Set Goals for a Specific Day:** Use the "Set / Edit Goals" section on the Daily Log.
+    * Use the "Set / Edit Goals" section on the Daily Log to override defaults for a specific day.
-    * **Manage Meals:** Use the interactive table on the "Daily Log" page to add, edit, or delete your meal entries for any date.

 ### As the Administrator

 1. Log in with the master admin account credentials.
-2. You have all the same permissions as a regular user to track your own nutrition.
+2. You have all the same permissions as a regular user.
 3. Additionally, an **"Admin Panel"** option will appear in the navigation sidebar, allowing you to approve new user requests.
 ---

 ## Tech Stack